wazo-platform/wazo-platform.org/content/uc-doc/contact_center/reporting.md

 title: Reporting
 ---

-You may use your own reporting tools to be able to produce your own reports provided **you do not use the Wazo server original tables**, but copy the tables to your own data server.
+The preferred way to consume Wazo support center statistics is to use the HTTP API.
+You may still use your own reporting tools to be able to produce your own reports provided **you do not use the Wazo server original tables**, but copy the tables to your own data server.
 You may use the following procedure as a template :

 - Allow remote database access on Wazo